unlock-protocol/docs/docs/core-protocol/public-lock/transfers.md

 The lock also has a mechanism to fully disable transfers for _any_ key, regardless of any other consideration, by setting a transfer fee of 100%.

-This means that the membership NFT becomes **Soul Boud Tokens** (SBT).
-Importantly a lock manager can always bypass this by transferring a key to another address, which is a handful feature when a user loses access to their wallet.
+This means that the membership NFT becomes a **Soul Bound Token** (SBT).
+Importantly, a lock manager can always bypass this by transferring a key to another address, which is a handy feature when a user loses access to their wallet.

 ## Advanced